sparc-coop/tovik/tovik-w/README.txt

 For support, visit [https://tovik.app](https://tovik.app).

 = How do I temporarily turn Tovik off? =
-Open the Tovik app panel in your Wix dashboard and click Deactivate Tovik, then Publish your site.
+Open the Tovik.W app panel in your Wix dashboard and click Deactivate Tovik, then Publish your site.

 = How do I remove Tovik completely? =
-Go to your site dashboard → Manage Apps → find Tovik → More actions (⋯) → Delete app.
+Go to your site dashboard → Manage Apps → find Tovik.W → More actions (⋯) → Delete app.
 Then Publish your site.

 == Changelog ==